Do you need help navigating research systems at ISMMS?

 You will be able to choose from the following:

 - You can modify your subscriptions at any time by entering your email address under Research Listserv on the Research Portal Getting Started page, when you are within the MSHS firewall.
 You will always receive a confirmation email when you change your subscription preferences.

 - You can unsubscribe from everything, and still be assured that you will receive messages intended for the entire research community (Dean’s Office or the most important messages from the GCO, IRB/PPHS, IACUC, etc.).

 - You will receive each mailing ONLY ONCE, unless you are subscribed with two functional email addresses.
-If that should happen, email email@example.com, and we will take care of it immediately.
+If that should happen, please submit a Communication Support Request for assistance with this process.